-So far, we have dealt only with an object's interface.
-Now it's time to look inside.
-You can see the implementation of a class by selecting Open Editor from the class operations.
-(Reminder: right-clicking the class icon shows the class operations.)
-Double-clicking the class icon is a shortcut to the same function.
-The editor is not described in much detail in this tutorial, but it should be very straightforward to use.
-Details of the editor will be described separately later.
-For now, open the implementation of the Staff class.
+The editor is not described in much detail in this tutorial, but it is straightforward to use.
+Open an editor for the Staff class.
 Find the implementation of the getRoom method.
 It returns, as the name suggests, the room number of the staff member.
 Let us change the method by adding the prefix "room" to the function result (so that the method returns, say, "room M.3.18" instead of just "M.3.18").
-We can do this by changing the line to return "room " + room;
+We can do this by changing the line return room;